 There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios.
 They will be of the form ‘0.0.0.0’ and will be included specifically in this document when created and available.

-Unique Origination IDs (UOIDs)
+Unique Origination IDs (UOIDs) Customer and Gateway Node Unique Identifiers?

 In addition to attestation, a unique origination ID is defined as part of SHAKEN.
 This unique origination ID should be a globally unique string corresponding to a UUID (RFC4122) that is set as the serial number attribute in the issuer field name.